14 Things Healthy, Happy People Do on Their Lunch Breaks

 They sip soup

 Broth-based soups are low-calorie but keep you feeling full.
 Pick up a carton of a healthy variety you like, such as bean and vegetable, on your next grocery run.
 Pair your soup with a cup of milk and a cheese stick for a protein- and fiber-packed meal that will keep you going through the end of the day.
 Don’t forget about your kids.
-Adding these foods to your child’s lunchbox can boost their brain power.

 They take a nap